 MA, Flexi-MA courses

-The MA is taught on 3 to 5 Saturdays spread throughout the year.
+In addition to the two residential blocks, the MA is taught on 2 or 3 Teaching Saturdays spread throughout the year.
 Flexi-MA students are able to access their course content online.
 The course is assessed by the submission of up to six assignments per year, plus a dissertation (typically in the third year).

 Each year students will attend two residential teaching sessions which are in-depth periods where all our students come together for four or five days to focus on the core course teaching.
 The cost of Residentials, including food and accommodation, is included in the course fees.
 The Residential sessions are delivered at the University of Wolverhampton’s Telford Campus, where we also use their accommodation facilities.